Professor Alastair O'Brien is available for video consultations.

-His work has been published in the most prestigious medical Journals such as The Lancet, Nature Medicine, Hepatology and Gastroenterology.
+His work has been published in the most prestigious medical Journals such as The Lancet, The New England Journal of Medicine, Nature Medicine, Hepatology and Gastroenterology.

-He currently holds approximately £2million in grant funding from the Wellcome Trust, The Medical Research Council and The Department of Health.
+He currently holds approximately £4m in grant funding from the Wellcome Trust, The Medical Research Council and National Institute for Health Research.
 He is able to combine clinical excellence with running a laboratory research group and a clinical trial team.

 Dr O’Brien is a great advocate of patient choice and believes that empathy and listening to people are a doctor’s most important duties.

 University College London and The Royal Free Hospitals

 - United Medical and Dental Schools of Guy’s and St Thomas’s Hospitals 1994

 Dr O’Brien is a fitness fanatic but most of all enjoys spending time with his wife and two gorgeous children.

 General enquiries: 020 7935 4444 Appointments: 020 7616 7693 Self-Pay: 020 3219 3315

 Your call may be recorded for training and monitoring purposes.